ryestew/zero2dapp/SELF.md

 **Issue**: Can't mint even after verifying

 **Solutions**:
-- Check that verification status is being stored correctly
+- Check that verification status is being stored correctly on-chain
 - Verify `useSelfVerification` hook is returning correct status
+- Check that `NEXT_PUBLIC_BUENO_TOKEN_ADDRESS` and `NEXT_PUBLIC_SELF_ENDPOINT` are set to your deployed contract address
+- Verify the contract address is correct and the contract is deployed
-- Check that verification contract address is set in environment variables
+- Check that `hasVerified` mapping in the contract returns `true` for your address
 - Refresh the page to reload verification status
+- Ensure the contract was deployed with Self Protocol integration (not the old version)

 ### Self Protocol App Not Connecting